 - 1 relief pitcher

 Only players in the starting line-up on game day will score fantasy points for your team.
-You can move players between your starting line-up and your bench.
-The positions available to each bench player will be shown in the drop-down box next to their name.
+You can move players between your starting line-up and your bench up until the scheduled start time of their respective games each day.

-You score fantasy points for every player in your starting line-up from 6pm BST on game day.
+You score fantasy points for every player in your starting line-up by the time each player’s game starts that day.
 Points are weighted so that each fantasy points category is of roughly equal value.

 Note: Pitchers score fantasy points only for pitching stats, not for offence!